The Difference Between Supporting People and Carrying Them

 - "I hear you and I want to understand more."

-- "I'm not here to carry this for you, but I can support you while you navigate it."
+- "I am not here to carry this for you, but I can support you while you navigate it."

 Why This Matters More Than Most Leadership Advice Admits

-When they burn out, teams feel it even if no one talks about it.
+When leaders over-carry, they burn out quietly.
+When they burn out, teams feel it even when no one talks about it.
 Communication gets messier.
 Resentment builds.
 People start disengaging.

 Not because anyone did something malicious.
 But because too much weight was being held by too few people.